ssc20/obsidian_shuo/Obsidian Vault/Spaces/Home/CS50/CS50 Notes.md

 #### Code journal
 - Need to take a line of input (text)
 - Need to make an index output in int
+	- compute number of words
+	- compute number of letters
+	- compute number of sentences

 ### PSET 2 - SCRABBLE